Shadowbrokerz/Vue-Contacts-App/README.md

 You can make a contact favourite if you like, but it won't store the information.

 ## Project setup
-First of all, start by installing the dependencies...
+First of all, start by installing the dependencies!
 ```
 npm install
 ```